 I love this woman by the way!
 (Sigh)

-Each one of us does a difference to the world by just existing and every action of ours impacts on the world.
+Each one of us does make a difference to the world by just existing and every action of ours impacts on the world.
 Whether we impact positively or negatively depends on our choices.

 Choose with compassion!